Central Synagogue (Manhattan): Commentary and landmark designations

 When the current synagogue building was completed, one writer said that the building was "not so impressive" as Temple Emanu-El but also "less faulty".
 Hugh Hardy wrote that the building's "exterior form and detail were—and still are—in sharp contrast to other religious structures of the city".
 The Forward said the building "practically oozed excess" and that its pulpit "placed the rabbi on a stage fit for a Broadway play."
 Conversely, The Forward said that, in the years after the synagogue's completion, there were concerns that the synagogue's ornate design dissuaded congregants from talking among each other.
 The New York City Landmarks Preservation Commission (LPC) described the brownstone exterior in 1966 as "the finest extant example of the Moorish Revival style in New York City".

 When the synagogue partially burned down in 1998, UAHC president Alexander M. Schindler said the building had been "a place that made the spirit soar".
 A writer for The Forward said the synagogue had "a similar architectural effect to Notre Dame in Paris, or the Dmitrevsky Sobor of Vladimir, Russia", and that the architecture had compelled congregants to worship.
 Following the 2001 restoration, architectural critic Paul Goldberger wrote that "This isn't one of those old buildings that coddle you.
 It wakes you up."

 The New York Community Trust and Municipal Art Society installed a plaque outside Central Synagogue in 1958, commemorating the building's history.
 The LPC designated the building as an official city landmark in 1966, three years after the LPC proposed designating it as one of the city's first official landmarks.
 It was added to the National Register of Historic Places in 1970 and was designated a National Historic Landmark (NHL) in 1975.
 A plaque marking the NHL designation was placed outside the synagogue in 1976.
-Central Synagogue is one of four synagogues in the United States with NHL designation as of 2025, the others being Eldridge Street Synagogue in Lower Manhattan, Beth Sholom Congregation in Pennsylvania, and St. Thomas Synagogue in the U.S. Virgin Islands.
+Central Synagogue is one of four synagogues in the United States with NHL designation as of 2023, the others being Eldridge Street Synagogue in Lower Manhattan, Beth Sholom Congregation in Pennsylvania, Temple Aaron in Colorado, and St. Thomas Synagogue in the U.S. Virgin Islands.

 Clergy

 Angela Buchdahl has been Central Synagogue's senior rabbi since 2014.

 Central Synagogue's senior rabbi is Angela Buchdahl.
-Central's other clergy include senior cantor Dan Mutlu, cantor Jenna Pearsall, and rabbis Maurice A. Salth, Ari S. Lorge and Rachael Houser.
-Several rabbis also direct specific parts of the synagogue, including Sarah Berman, the Jewish Culture and Programming director; Hilly Haber, the Social Justice Organizing and Education director; Andrew Kaplan Mandel, the Online Community Engagement director; Rebecca Rosenthal, the Youth and Family Education senior director; Lisa Rubin, the Center for Exploring Judaism director; Sivan Rotholz, the Adult Education director; J. Rubinstein, the rabbi emeritus; and Richard Botton, the cantor emeritus.
+As of 2026, Central's other pulpit clergy include senior cantor Daniel Mutlu, cantor Jenna Pearsall, and rabbis Maurice A. Salth, Ari S. Lorge, Rachael Houser, and Rebecca Thau.
+Several rabbis also direct specific parts of the synagogue: Sarah Berman (]Jewish Culture and Programming), Hilly Haber (Social Justice Organizing and Education), Andrew Kaplan Mandel (Online Community Engagement), Rebecca Rosenthal (Youth & Family Education), Sivan Rotholz (Adult Education), Lisa Rubin (Center of Exploring Judaism), Brooklyn Michalowicz (20s & 30s Engagement, Downtown Satellite), Rena Rifkin (Downtown Satellite).
+Emeritus Clergy: rabbi Peter J. Rubinstein, cantor Richard Botton.